Tutoring Center Student Leaders

 - At least an A- earned in course(s) wishing to serve as a Tutoring Center student leader

 - Full time (12 or more credits) undergraduate student

-- Attend a mandatory in-person training Tuesday, August 20 and Wednesday, August 21, 2019 (if a student is living on campus arrangements will be made to move in on Monday, August 19)
+- Attend a mandatory in-person training Thursday, January 9 and Friday, January 10 (if a student is living on campus arrangements will be made to move in early)

-- Attend bi-weekly staff meetings Tuesdays at 6 pm or Thursdays at 3 pm in fall 2019
+- Attend bi-weekly staff meetings Tuesdays at 6 pm or Fridays at 10:30 am

 - Excellent leadership, communication, and interpersonal skills